chrsonline/uber-movies-hw/docs/installation.md

 For a particular command the `--help` option will display a description of the commands usage and available options.

 ##### Migrations and data loading

+To start create a database for your use (use your database name from the configuration file):
+`echo 'create database sfmovies' | mysql -uroot -p`

 First run the data migrations you need for the database schema:
 - `php artisan migrate:refresh`